jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.24 FlattenLakes

-Flattens lake polygons in a raster DEM..
+Flattens lake polygons in a raster DEM.

 *Parameters*: